 Beverly began teaching creative drawing and painting in 1989 to children and adults ages 7-90.
 She received several Massachusetts Cultural Council Grant Awards for art classes @ the Council on Aging in her home town of North Easton, MA where she taught for 15 years.
 She taught classes in drawing with writing, and workshops for painters on the ‘interpretation of color’ for 25 years.
 She maintains a studio in Stoughton, MA as well as in Boston’s SOWA Arts and Design District at 450 Harrison Ave.
 Her Boston Studio/ Gallery 401B is open to the public from 5-9 p.m. every “First Friday” of each month, on most Sundays from 11 -3, and by appointment.

 She has acted as juror for a number of exhibitions including “Art Under The Influence of Women”, a national exhibition at Vincent’s Gallery, Mansfield, MA where she was co-curator, and “Survival 2000”, an exhibition at the Milton Art Museum, where she was guest curator.

-Beverly was recently accepted into the National Association of Women Artists in the NYC and MA chapters and is also a juried gallery artist at Connecticut Academy of Fine Arts, the Cambridge Art Association, and the South Shore Art Center where she serves on the Board of Advisors and as Chair of Exhibitions for 10 years.
+Beverly was recently accepted into the National Association of Women Artists in the NYC and MA chapters and is also a juried gallery artist at Connecticut Academy of Fine Arts, the Cambridge Art Association, and the South Shore Art Center where she served on the Board of Advisors and as Chair of Exhibitions for 10 years.
 She is an exhibiting artist with The Arts and Business Council of Boston, and deCordova Sculpture Park and Museum’s Corporate Exhibitions Program.
 She was a member of the Women’s Caucus for Art/ Boston for 18 years.
 Beverly was the Founder of the O.A.M.H.
 Painters’ Workshop Studio in North Easton, MA, and a Founding Member of the Artists’ Circle of the Fuller Museum of Art in Brockton, MA (now The Fuller Craft Museum).
 She was also a Founding Member of New England Wax, a group of artists who use the ancient art of encaustic painting in their work.